 Faces of Cuboid

-A Cuboid is made up of six rectangles, each of the rectangle is called the face.
+A Cuboid is made up of six rectangles, each of the rectangles is called the face.
 In the figure above, ABFE, DAEH, DCGH, CBFG, ABCD and EFGH are the 6 faces of cuboid.

 The top face ABCD and bottom face EFGH form a pair of opposite faces.
 Similarly, ABFE, DCGH, and DAEH, CBFG are pairs of opposite faces.
 Any two faces other than the opposite faces are called adjacent faces.